Event

 • E-commerce & D2C: A lot of online retailers and direct-to-consumer (D2C) businesses sell across state lines or internationally without having local offices or bank accounts etc.

-• Digital downloads: Similarly, businesses that sell downloadable items like eBooks, games, or academic papers will attract customers from all over the globe.
+• Digital products/downloads: Similarly, businesses that sell downloadable items like eBooks, games, or academic papers will attract customers from all over the globe.

 What does partnering with a merchant of record take off your plate?